-We feel privileged to offer a clean safe beach for BLHA members.
-There are several security people who will enforce our members-only policy, but it is the responsibility of all members to keep our facilities safe.
+We feel privileged to offer a clean, safe beach and pavilion/picnic grounds for BLHA members.
+It is the responsibility of all members to help keep our facilities safe.
 Please carry your fob and don’t be offended when asked for a fob by other members.
 This helps make it safe for everyone.
 Members should feel comfortable asking trespassers to leave.
 Do not open the gate for people without fobs.

-The beach is a shared space, meaning that it is intended for open access by BLHA members.
-As such, no formal or informal reservations are allowed.
-For reserved events, the picnic area is the appropriate venue.
+- The beach and pavilion/picnic grounds are shared spaces, meaning that they are intended for open access by BLHA members.
+As such, no formal or informal reservations are allowed at the beech.
+For reserved events, the BLHA Pavilion is the appropriate venue.

 - Children should always be accompanied by adults.